 But if you see there’s no drain valve in your steamer turn your fabric steamer over and allow the water to pour out completely and return the steamer.

 Make a cleaning solution from distilled water and white vinegar.
 Simply Take a bucket, Put two-part distilled water and one part of vinegar into the bucket and mix it well.

 Step Number 3:

-Once you’ve made your cleaning solution, Fill up the water reservoir of your steamer with cleaning solution (What you’ve made with distilled water and vinegar).
+Once you’ve made your cleaning solution, Fill up the water reservoir of your steamer with a cleaning solution (What you’ve made with distilled water and vinegar).
 Close the water reservoir, Plug in the steamer and then turn it on.

 Step Number 4:

 Run the steamer until half of the cleaning solution has been used up.
 Also, keep track of how the steamer working.

 Turn off your fabric steamer and unplug it.
 Wait for half an hour to allow the remaining cleaning solution to sit in the reservoir or wait until the steamer has cool off.
 Pour out the remaining cleaning solution from the reservoir.

 Now use clean water (you can use tap water) to rinse the cleaning solution from the reservoir, after that refill it with pure distilled water and plug in the machine.